ASIF040/IRCTC_API/README.md

-# IRCTC Railway Management System
+# IRCTC Railway Management System - TD-SDE API Round

 This project is a **Railway Management System** designed to replicate key functionalities of the IRCTC platform.
 It provides features like train seat booking, train availability checks, train management, and role-based access control for users and administrators.
-The backend is developed using **Node.js**, **Express.js**, and **MySQL**.
+The backend is developed using **Node.js**, **Express.js**, and **PostgreSQL**.

 ---